Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

 “No way!”
 Sam exclaims, leaning a little too close to the dancing flames.
 The window isn’t open, so I’m disturbed by their rampant flickering.
 “Keep going!”

 I look from the candles to her shining, green eyes, and her excitement makes me forget all about the candles. “‘Are you Snake of the Land Beyond?’
 Falcon asked, heart pounding with adrenaline.

-“‘I am she,’ Snake echoed, holding out Falcon’s weapon in peaceful offering.
-‘I have spared your life this day, so may you spare mine as I leave your kingdom, Highness.’
+“‘I am she,’ Snake responded, holding out Falcon’s weapon in peaceful offering.
+‘I have spared your life this day; will you spare mine as I leave your kingdom, Highness?’

-“Falcon felt a pang in his heart at her formal words, accepting his weapon from her.
+“Falcon felt a pang in his heart at her formal words as he accepted the weapon from her.
 He clenched it in both his fists, staring at it like it was the true threat.
 When he looked up again, Snake was already outside the safety of the oasis.